 3. Save resources

 If you're not using a plugin on a specific page or post, there's no reason to keep it active.
 By disabling the plugin, you can save resources (such as memory and processing power) that the plugin would otherwise use.

 How to disable WordPress plugins on specific pages and posts

 Today I am going to show you how to disable or deactivate WordPress plugins for a page or post.
-To increase website features, normally we use a plugin.
-This plugin has JS and CSS codes which load when a visitor is browsing a page.
-Sometimes, it increases the page loading time and creates an effect on the overall performance of a website.
+To increase website features, we usually use a plugin.
+This plugin has JS and CSS codes that load when a visitor is browsing a page.
+Sometimes, it increases the page loading time and affects the overall performance of a website.

-Suppose, you are using a plugin for Google Maps to display that on a specific page of your website but the CSS/JS files are loading on all over the pages, which is not necessary.
+Suppose you are using a plugin for Google Maps to display that on a specific page of your website but the CSS/JS files are loading all over the pages, which is unnecessary.
 These codes on other pages are not doing any work but reducing the page speed.
-So it better to deactivate those codes on the pages where they are not required.
+So it is better to deactivate those codes on the pages where they are not required.